Le Mans 24 Hours

 If you can not successfully connect to the feed and get the message in the lower-left corner of the software " Max Number of Connections Reached" this indicates you have exceeded the number of connections allocated to you from Al Kamel.

-Normally for Le Mans, Al Kamel gives each team some timing connection per car, although you can pay extra for more.
+For Le Mans, Al Kamel gives each team four local timing connection per car, although you can pay extra for more.
 If you are getting the Max Number of Connections Reached message and you believe you are not exceeding your connection limit it is best to speak to Al Kamel in person.
 You can generally find them in the timing and scoring office which is at the pit-in end of the main pit lane building.

 Timing Feed Protocol - Al Kamel V2